View of Naples

-Mt.
-Vesuvius is the only active volcano located on the European mainland; tours transport you via 4x4 minibus almost to the top of the mountain, and you hike the rest of the way up.
-(This is not an appropriate tour for young children or anyone who's mobility impaired.)
+Best for Active Travelers: Mount Vesuvius is the only active volcano located on the European mainland; tours transport you via 4x4 mini-bus almost to the top of the mountain, and you hike up the rest of the way.
+Some tours include a visit to a nearby winery.
+(This is not an appropriate tour for young children or anyone who is mobility impaired.)

 For More Information